webcrumbs/javascript-crumbs/chapters/introduction/Readme.md

 But it turns out that JavaScript supports not only classical inheritance, but other code reuse patterns as well.

 Few understand JavaScript because JavaScript is the world's most misunderstood programming language.

+## Why should I use JavaScript?

+JavaScript is a language of many contrasts, so you might wonder
+*"Why should I use JavaScript?"*

+There are two answers.

+The first is that you don't have a choice.
+The Web has become an important platform for application development,
+and JavaScript is the only language that is found in all browsers.
+Java did fail in that environment, and JavaScript is flourishing,
+so there is evidence that JavaScript did something right.

+The second answer is that, despite its deficiencies, JavaScript is really good.
+It is light-weight and expressive, and once you get the hang of it, functional programming is a lot of fun.